solaranamnesis/Das-Ausland/README.md

 # Das Ausland
-Das Ausland Public Domain Works
+Das Ausland Public Domain Works.
+Translations are based on the original Fraktur German.

 ## 1881